Upcoming Montreal Used Book Sales 2017

 The Ignatian Spirituality Centre, at 4567 West Broadway St. in NDG is having a yard sale on Friday May 12th and Saturday May 13th from 9:00 to 16:00 each day.
 "Rain or Shine".
 They are looking for donations of items to sell.
 This is a general sale, but I got "Smoke Signals" on VHS the first time I went, and last year got some good DVDs and some neat electronics (though if I'd gone on the Friday last year like I had planned, I think I'd have found some even more interesting things).
 I think they have books, but I can't remember.
 They have had book sales in the past.
 I'm looking forward to it this year, and hope to get there on the Friday.

 St. Philips Church in Montreal West is having their annual used book sale on Saturday May 13th (not time yet announced, last year it was 9:00 to 14:00) at 7506 Sherbrooke street West, right on the cusp of where NDG turns into Montreal West.
 They are again combining this with their "garage sale" where individuals rent tables and sell their stuff (so maybe a bit too semi-professional, but it's a wide range of items offered up), and craft vendors.
 Oh, and the tradional bake sale that went with the book sale.
 Hence it's now called a "Sring Fair".
 So it's worth getting out there.
 I don't know what happens in case of rain, since they make use of the yard and the church hall.
-But it hasn't rained since they began having the "garage sale".
+I know I've been to this book sale when it was raining, but that was before they added the outside garage sale element.
+Wait, I did go one year when it was combined, they jammed things inside if I recall properly.
 I'm sure they want donations of books and CDs and DVDs for the book sale, but I dont' see anything yet about the process.
 Their "webpage" has a note about the craft vending, for anyone looking for a venue.

 The book sale seems to vary, two years ago I did well, getting some things I wanted.
 Last year just a few movies.
 But I also have skipped it some years, other places to be but also having gone out to Montreal West a couple of times by the Saturday of the book sale.
 Like some of the shorter church book sales, this one can be a more social event, especially with the baked goods.
 Combining the two makes sense, I think I wrote something about that before.
 They rent the tables (for $25 per table) and people then sell their own stuff.
 I think they get some donated items that the church sells off, last year I almost thought they brought out some of the book sale items.
 If it's nice, this one is nice with the tables outside.
 Though, like many of these "community garage sales" there seemed a level of "commercial" sellers, not outright stores, but people who take in more than of these, rather than people who have no yard to sell off their stuff before moving.